 Trustifi is a third-party alternative that offers seamless email encryption that avoids many of the pitfalls of standard encryption methods.
 If you have ever tried to figure out how to open an encrypted email in Gmail, you will immediately understand the need for utilizing an external service to handle encryption.
 As we will see, encrypting emails on most platforms is neither intuitive nor seamless.

 What is Encrypted Email?

 Let’s start with the basics.
-Most people don’t understand what encrypted email is in the first place, so they simply assume that this security service isn’t for them.
+Most people or users don’t understand what encrypted email is in the first place, so they simply assume that this security service isn’t for them.
 Encrypting emails in Gmail and Outlook is the process of scrambling the contents of an email message.
 To reconstruct the message, the recipient needs a key.
 Think of encryption as a lock and the key as a way to access the information.
 To an individual without the key, the contents of an encrypted message can’t be accessed.
 Once you have the key you can access the message easily.